What’s it like living in Maricopa AZ?

 Related: Pros and Cons of Living in Maricopa, 5 Reasons to Relocate to Maricopa, Is Maricopa Safe? and Search Maricopa Homes for Sale

 So what’s it like living in Maricopa AZ?
 There are plenty of articles about living in Arizona so I’ll try to keep this specific to the city.
-See the map below.
-Maricopa is at the bottom.
+See the map below to find out where Maricopa, Arizona is.
 Check out where it is compared to the Phoenix valley area.

 Maricopa is in commuting distance to the valley if you work in the Phoenix area.
 I don’t have to worry about that though.
 I’m a real estate agent in Maricopa so I don’t leave the city too often.
 I live, love and work in Maricopa.